-The very acts of eating, drinking, and breathing are daily reminders that we ¹depend on things outside ourselves for life.
 They also remind us of how fragile life truly is when we can not access these basic essential resources.

 To continue receiving and benefiting from what we must have for life requires acknowledging our ongoing need for and dependence on them and their Source.
-Otherwise, it will lead to continued separation from the very Source of life and ultimate separation from all created things after this present existance.
+Otherwise, it will lead to continued separation from the very Source of life and ultimate separation from all created things after this present existence.

 Even though we often despise ²dependence, in the above examples dependence is good, not bad, because it helps sustain our lives.